Common Garbage Disposal Problems

 - The motor has burned out or overheated repeatedly

-- Repairs are needed frequently — multiple times per year
+- Repairs are needed multiple times in the past year

 - There is visible rust or corrosion on the unit body

-When a replacement does make sense, be sure to factor in whether a dishwasher plumbing connection needs updating at the same time — many homeowners combine both projects to save on labor.
+When a replacement does make sense, factor in whether a dishwasher plumbing connection needs updating at the same time.
+Many homeowners combine both projects to save on labor.
 And if your home uses a septic system, note that heavy disposal use can shorten your septic tank pumping intervals.

 Garbage Disposal Maintenance: Prevent Problems Before They Start

-A well-maintained disposal can last 8–12 years.
+A well-maintained disposal can last 10–15 years based on 2026 industry data.
 These simple habits go a long way:

 Daily Habits